PRATAP-KUMAR/gdm-extension/README.md

 ```
 git clone https://github.com/PRATAP-KUMAR/gdm-extension/
 cd gdm-extension
-sudo make install
+sudo ./install.sh

 # Observation: Occassionaly when system is updated or due to someother system errors, this extension stops working.
-In such a case you need to run `sudo make install` again.
+In such a case you need to run `sudo ./install.sh` again.
 ```

 ## Customize background colors, image, blur for each monitor upto 4 monitors for GDM Login Screen from the login screen itself.